 - Canvas offers a number of Canvas Studio guides to help you use the service, including this starter guide to using Studio.

-- Request a consultation with a Learning Technology Consultant (LTC) LTCs are available to offer individual and group instruction to help you learn to use Studio.
+- Request a consultation with an Academic Technology Consultant (ATC): ATCs are available to offer individual and group instruction to help you learn to use Studio.

 - Attend an upcoming Canvas Studio training.